free-explorers/veshell/README.md

   install   Build and install Veshell localy run       run veshell

-Run "veshell help <command>" for more information about a command.
+Run "dart run veshell help <command>" for more information about a command.
 ```

 # The innovative workflow